-The OECD Due Diligence Guidance for Responsible Business Conduct provides practical support to enterprises on the implementation of the OECD Guidelines for Multinational Enterprises by providing plain language explanations of its due diligence recommendations and associated provisions.
+The OECD Due Diligence Guidance for Responsible Business Conduct provides enterprises with practical support on the implementation of the OECD Guidelines for Multinational Enterprises by means of plain language explanations of its due diligence recommendations and associated provisions.

 The Guidance was adopted on 31 May 2018 during the annual OECD Ministerial Meeting at the Council level.

-The OECD has also prepared selected sectoral guidelines, which establish a common understanding among governments, business, civil society and workers on due diligence for responsible business conduct, and can enable business to build supply chain resilience, manage uncertainty and drive long-term value.
+The OECD has also prepared selected sectoral guidelines that establish a common understanding among governments, business, civil society and workers on due diligence for responsible business actions, and can enable business to build supply chain resilience, manage uncertainty and drive long-term value.

 OECD Due Diligence Guidance

 OECD Due Diligence Guidance for Meaningful Stakeholder Engagement in the Extractive Sector

 Due Diligence Guidance for Responsible Mineral Supply Chains of Minerals from High-Risk Areas

 OECD - FAO Guidance for Responsible Agricultural Supply Chains

 OECD Due Diligence Guidance for Responsible Supply Chains in the Garment & Footwear Sector

 OECD Due Diligence for Responsible Corporate Lending and Securities Underwriting